eliz79/Phonebook/README.rst

 | Given that my customer will no longer need my services,
 | And need to remove the contact info from my phone book,
 | When I choose Option 2,
-| Then I will get a prompt confirming if I want to remove the contact,
+| Then the contact will be deleted,
-| And I will enter 'Y' for Yes or 'N' for No to confirm the deletion.
+| And I get a statement saying my contact has been deleted.

 Scenario 3: Editing an existing contact